13 Most Popular WordPress Alternatives 2024

 Squarespace is a paid service that starts at $5 per month.
 You can also opt for a 14-day free trial.

-Squarespace is good for portfolio, restaurant or wedding sites- sites that need impressive visuals.
+Squarespace is good for portfolios, restaurants, and wedding sites, which need impressive visuals.
 While Squarespace does offer a limited amount of customization, you may find it frustrating if the feature you’re looking for is not included.
 Unlike in WordPress, you can’t change its basic features, where you can change pretty much anything.

 Squarespace is for you if you want to set up a good-looking website on your own, without spending too many hours developing or troubleshooting its technology.
 All updates are fully tested and added to your site automatically, so you do not have a thing to do with maintenance.
 We recently created a detailed list of great websites using Squarespace.